-I looked at the Beatitudes recently and was struck by how counter they are to our own American “Declaration of Independence.”
-As a result, might few want to hear this word: Our inalienable rights endowed us by our Creator and protected by our government – life, liberty, and our pursuit of happiness – do not necessarily coincide with the declaration of dependence on Christ in the beatitudes.
+I’ve been looking at the Beatitudes recently and was struck by how counter they are to our own American “Declaration of Independence.”
+As a result, few might want to hear these words: Our inalienable rights endowed to us by our Creator and protected by our government – life, liberty, and our pursuit of happiness – do not necessarily coincide with the declaration of dependence on Christ in the beatitudes.
 I have never heard anyone say that before, but there it is in all its glory.

 Declaration of Dependence vs. Independence

 This kind of leans back into my entitlement posts, doesn’t it?
 Many hear the words “pursuit of happiness” as “our right to experience happiness.”
 Well, this is just a recipe for destruction.
 God has endowed me with the right of free will, but not the life I demand, the liberty I insist upon, and the happiness I expect.
 But wait—isn’t that my American RIGHT?!
 Not so much.

 Demanding a right to happiness sets me up for serious hurt and deep disappointment.
 Though I may pursue it, God doesn’t guarantee happiness.
 And even if I do achieve the American dream, God doesn’t assure my true satisfaction in it.

 Now let’s look at the declaration of Christ.

 - …the poor in spirit: for theirs is the kingdom of heaven (5:3).